bennyb0y/burrito-rater/docs/WORKFLOW.md

 This starts the Next.js app on http://localhost:3000, which connects to the Cloudflare Worker API hosted in the cloud.
 The API, in turn, connects to the Cloudflare D1 database.

 **Key points:**
+- Your local frontend connects to the production Cloudflare Worker API
-- You're working with real data from the cloud database
+- You're working with real data from the cloud D1 database
-- API calls go to the production Cloudflare Worker
+- No local worker or database setup is required
 - Changes to the frontend are immediately visible locally
-- No need to set up a local database

 ### 2. Admin Access